 Commission for Hydrology

-The new terms of reference shifted the focus of the CHy activities from regulation and standardization of methods and instruments of observation and data exchange, to a broader approach to hydrology and water resources problems in the context of socio-economic development and environmental protection – sustainable development.
+The new terms of reference shifted the focus of the CHy activities from regulation and standardization of methods, instruments of observation and data exchange towards a broader approach to hydrology and water resources problems in the context of socio-economic development and environmental protection – sustainable development.

 |© World Meteorological Organization, 7bis, avenue de la Paix, Case postale No. 2300, CH-1211 Geneva 2, Switzerland - Tel.: +41(0)22 730 81 11 - Fax: +41(0)22 730 81 81 Contact us|